Swordfish90/cheap-upscaling-triangulation/algorithms/cut2.md

 P09 -- P10
 ```

-Considering the edges that we found in the previous step and ignoring symmetries, we're basically guaranteed to fall into one of these patterns:
+Considering the edges that we found in the previous step and ignoring symmetries, we're extremely likely to fall into one of these patterns:

 ||||
 |---|---|---|